yijunwang0805/covid-19/README.md

   * Forecast the SARS-CoV-2 epidemic peak size and peak time in metropolis by applying a deterministic SEIR metapopulation transmission model
 - Usage
   * Download my Jupyter notebook file: [SEIR.ipynb](https://github.com/yijunwang0805/YijunWang/blob/master/SEIR%20Forecast_Yijun%20Wang%20%26%20Owen%20Xu/SEIR.ipynb).

-  * First part of the code will load data from an API connection, which is provided by [BlankerL](https://lab.isaaclin.cn/nCoV/).

   * ```R0Func()``` is the function that calculates the newest basic reproduction number given up to date statistics.
 Its ```inputs``` are the number of ```confirm``` cases, the number of ```suspect``` cases, and days ```t``` since the start of the epidemic.
 Here, we use the December 1st, 2019 as the start of the epidemic, which is the first nCoV case reported.
   * ```SEIR()``` is the epidemic model that describes the system of differential equations.
   * ```betaFunc()``` and ```gammaFunc()``` calculate the value of transmissibility and removal rate, respectively.